QuokkaPride/DevonSaliga/README.md

 24.12.03 massive issues with ES6 and CommonJS in cloud functions.
 Also fact that Genkit require v2 firebase fucntion and project is v1.
 Can't get front end to call genkit functions.

 24.12.04 same issues as yestday.

+24.12.05 custome middleware post functions upgrade likely issue.
+This is painful.